HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 We found CAPTCHAs on roughly 10% of the websites visited, across both desktop and mobile sites.

 CAPTCHAs present a host of potential accessibility barriers.
 For example, one of the most common forms of a CAPTCHA presents an image of wavy, distorted text and asks the user to decipher the text and type it in.
-This type of test can be difficult to solve for everyone, but would likely be more difficult for people with low vision and other vision or reading related disabilities.
-One usability survey found that roughly 1 out of 3 users failed to successfully decipher a CAPTCHA on the first try.
+This type of test can be difficult to solve for everyone, but would likely be more difficult for people with low vision and other vision or reading related disabilities. <a hreflang="en" href="https://baymard.com/blog/captchas-in-checkout">One usability survey found that roughly 1 out of 3 users failed to successfully decipher a CAPTCHA on the first try</a>.

 If  CAPTCHAs include alt text[TODO link to alt text section], the test would be trivial to pass by a computer since the answer is provided as plain text.
 However, by not including alt text, CAPCHAs are excluding screen readers and the blind or low vision users who use them.

-For more information on the accessibility barriers that CAPTCHAs present, we recommend  the W3C paper: "Inaccessibility of CAPTCHA: Alternatives to Visual Turing Tests on the Web".
+For more information on the accessibility barriers that CAPTCHAs present, we recommend  the W3C paper: <a hreflang="en" href="https://www.w3.org/TR/turingtest/">"Inaccessibility of CAPTCHA: Alternatives to Visual Turing Tests on the Web"</a>.

 From the paper: "It is important to acknowledge that using a CAPTCHA as a security solution is becoming increasingly ineffective… Alternative security methods, such as two-step or multi-device verification, along with emerging protocols for identifying human users with high reliability should also be carefully considered in preference to traditional image-based CAPTCHA methods for both security and accessibility reasons."